Beliefs

 Creation

-We believe that God created everything from nothing in six days (Heb.
+We believe that God created everything from nothing by His word in six days (Ps.
+33:6; Heb.
 11:3; Ex.
-20:11), and that He made man in His own image, giving him upright character and worth (Gen. 1:26-28; Eccl.
+20:11), and that He made man in His own image, giving him upright character and dignity (Gen. 1:26-28; Eccl.
 7:29).
+We also believe that God made mankind male and female (Gen. 1:27), that gender identity and biological sex are identical, and that marriage is a covenanted, sexual union between a man and a woman, and is intended for a lifetime (Gen. 2:18, 24; Mt.
+19:3-9).

 Sin

-We believe in the fall of man—that through Adam’s sinful choice, man forfeited his upright character and became a slave to sin, thus deserving God’s wrath and eternal punishment (Rom.
-5:12-19; Jn.
+We believe in the fall of man—that through Adam’s sinful choice, man forfeited his upright character and became depraved, a slave to sin, and thus deserved God’s wrath and eternal punishment (Rom.
+3:9-20, 23; 5:12-19; Jn.
 8:34; Rom.
 3:9-12; Eph.
 2:3; Mt.
 25:46).
-Nevertheless, in light of his original creation, man on earth retains worth and should be treated accordingly (Gen. 9:6; Jas.
+Nevertheless, in light of his original creation, man on earth retains dignity and should be treated accordingly (Gen. 9:6; Jas.
 3:9-10).

 Jesus Christ

 We believe that God loved the world and sent His Son to be the Savior of the world (Jn.
 3:16-17; 4:42; 1 Tim.
 4:10).
 This Son, Jesus Christ, was conceived of the Holy Spirit and born of the virgin Mary, lived a sinless life, worked true miracles, was crucified and died for our sins, was buried but then raised bodily from the dead on the third day, after which He ascended into heaven, where He is now seated at the Father’s right hand until the day He returns bodily to judge the world (Mt.
 1:18-25; Lk.
 1:35; Isa.
 53:9; Mt.
 11:4-5; 1 Cor.
 15:3-4; Acts 1:9-11; Eph.
 1:20; Acts 17:31).
-Jesus Christ is Lord, fully God and fully human, the only mediator between God and men, and the only way to heaven (Rom.
+Jesus Christ is Lord, truly God and truly human, the only mediator between God and men, and the only way to heaven (Rom.
 10:9; Jn.
 1:1, 14; 1 Tim.
 2:5; Jn.
 14:6).

 Salvation